Abigail/Abigail.github.io/Src/Trapped/nightrider.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% gets trapped after 60 steps, which is 10 steps more than the [*Knight*](knight.html).
+On the Folded Wedge, the **Nightrider** gets trapped after 60 steps, which is 10 steps more than the [*Knight*](knight.html).

 #### Flat

-On the Flat Wedge, the %%PIECE%% gets trapped after 22 steps, while the [*Knight*](knight.html) escapes.
+On the Flat Wedge, the **Nightrider** gets trapped after 22 steps, while the [*Knight*](knight.html) escapes.